sasadangelo/webagency/README.md

 # Web Agency

-This is a proof of concept to create a software system to host Wordpress websites.
-The system leverage on Docker and Wordpress to host easily new Wordpress websites with very few commands.
+This is a project for educational purpose and a proof of concept to create a WordPress hosting system based on Docker and Kubernetes.
+The system leverage on Docker, MySQL and Wordpress to easily create a website just configuring a configuration file and running a single command.

+As a first step, I will try to create on a single machine multiple website using Docker and the official images of WordPress, WordPress Cli, MySQL, and NgInx-Proxy.
+The latter image will be used to access to the websites on the 80 port and specifying a different domain for each website.

+In a next step, I will add Kubernetes to host on multiple node and managing high availability scenarios.
+A monitor system will be implemented to monitor the nodes and scale up and down the system.
+A backup container will be available to manage disaster recovery scenarios.

 ## Architecture